Xaptiq know-howPractice paths, mastery updates, next-step recommendations

 The syllabus structure and topic weightage

-The tests actually available in your package
+The tests available in your exam package or EcoNiti course

 Your preferred study days and weekly capacity